top of page

 SB 121

 Title/Summary- Related to an HOA dictating landscaping, collection, damages, and notice of management agreements.
-Support
+Oppose

-Revises NRS 116.310313 to prohibit imposing late fees on past-due obligations until 30 days after the due date.
-Updates NRS 116.350 to prevent HOAs from prohibiting commercial vehicles under 10,000 pounds from parking in designated visitor or common-area parking spaces.
+This bill was prefilled.
+It revises NRS 116.310313 to prohibit imposing late fees on past-due obligations until 30 days after the due date.
+It also updates NRS 116.350 to prevent HOAs from prohibiting commercial vehicles under 10,000 pounds from parking in designated visitor or common-area parking spaces.
 Amends NRS 116A.620 to require HOAs in communities with 100 or more units post notices of pending management company termination at least 45 days in advance in a prominent location.
 Amends NRS 116.3115 to ensure homeowners are not fined or held responsible for oil stains not located on their driveways.
+I see all of the above good.

 SB 152